 - Design brief creation, collaboration and application

 - Freelance makeup artist business planning and marketing

 If you’re unsure exactly what to study and want to keep your options open, consider a dual qualification like the Certificate III Beauty Services [SHB30121] with Certificate III in Makeup [SHB30221].
 This course will teach you the foundations of makeup artistry and beauty therapy so you can offer a diverse range of services, including makeup, tanning and nails.

 The beauty industry continues to thrive across Australia, and demand for MUAs is projected to grow by 12.2% in the next five years.
 Training to become a qualified makeup artist can pave the way for you to work in many exciting and rewarding industry roles, including:

-- Wedding and special event makeup artist
+- Special event makeup artist and bridal makeup

 - Theatre and performance makeup artist